-The Athletic Training major prepares students to become certified athletic trainers.
-To become eligible to sit for the BOC certification exam the students within this major must complete all of the coursework within the pre-professional and professional areas.
-In addition to the professional areas, each student will need to accumulate the required maximum/minimum number of clinical education hours each semester.
+The Athletic Training major prepares students to become certified athletic trainers within a 62-65 credit hour curriculum.
+To become eligible to sit for the BOC certification exam the students within this major must complete all of the coursework with competency.
+In addition to the professional courses, each student will need to demonstrate proficiency in all clinical integrated courses to provide patient care.